Welcome, I am so happy you're here!

 ...Our notion of health encompasses mind, body, emotions, spirit, society and earth

-...Health and wellbeing are rights we cultivate collectively, not individual obligations
+...Wellbeing and wholeness are rights we cultivate collectively

 ...Every person’s body autonomy is respected and honored